cyberkrunk/resourcesforjazzguitar/src/articles/generated-collections.md

 ## The symmetry of these collections

 In addition to looking at the pitch class sets that result from these generators, it is also helpful to think of them as interval sets.
-For example, let's look at generator 5, cardinality 5 though 8:
+For example, let’s look at generator 5, cardinality 5 though 8:

 | Cardinality | Intervals | Name |
 | --- | --- | --- |